 We sell a number of Linocut Kits to get you started if you’d like to find everything in one place.

 1. Get sketching: Begin by drawing your design onto the lino block.
 The first rule is to always remember that your lino print will be a reverse image to what you draw, so bear this in mind.
 For beginners, it’s best if you start with a simple design without too many layers or too much texture.
 Think one-dimensional and bold.
 This will help you in the next step.
+There are plenty of simple linocut designs that you can find online if you need a little inspiration.
+Pinterest is a great platform to search and see some simple lino print ideas.

 2. Get carving: Using your cutting tools, carve away the negative space of your drawing.
 You should have a few tools to hand in a variety of sizes, some thick, some thin, and some in between to accommodate the various lines and areas of negative space.
 Begin by making shallow cuts so that you can make sure not to carve away too much at first.
 It’s best to carve away little by little.